codex-storage/codex-research/design/contract-deployment.md

 contract Vault {
   /// Locks the fund until the expiry timestamp.
 The lock expiry can be extended
-  /// later, but no more than the maximum timestamp. function lock(Fund fund, Timestamp expiry, Timestamp maximum) {}
+  /// later, but no more than the maximum timestamp. function lock(FundId fundId, Timestamp expiry, Timestamp maximum) {}

   /// Deposits an amount of tokens into the vault, and adds them to the balance
-  /// of the recipient.
+  /// of the account.
 ERC20 tokens are transfered from the caller to the vault
   /// contract.
-  function deposit(Fund fund, Recipient recipient, uint128 amount) {}
+  function deposit(FundId fundId, AccountId accountId, uint128 amount) {}

-  /// Takes an amount of tokens from the recipient's balance and designates them
+  /// Takes an amount of tokens from the account balance and designates them
-  /// for the recipient.
-These tokens are no longer available to be transfered
+  /// for the account holder.
+These tokens are no longer available to be
-  /// to other accounts.
-  function designate(Fund fund, Recipient recipient, uint128 amount) {}
+  /// transfered to other accounts. function designate(FundId fundId, AccountId accountId, uint128 amount) {}

-  /// Transfers an amount of tokens from the acount of one recipient to the
+  /// Transfers an amount of tokens from one acount to the other. function transfer(FundId fundId, AccountId from, AccountId to, uint128 amount) {}
-  /// other.
-  function transfer(Fund fund, Recipient from, Recipient to, uint128 amount) {}

-  /// Transfers tokens from the account of one recipient to the other over time. function flow(Fund fund, Recipient from, Recipient to, TokensPerSecond rate) {}
+  /// Transfers tokens from one account to the other over time. function flow(FundId fundId, AccountId from, AccountId to, TokensPerSecond rate) {}

-  /// Delays unlocking of a locked fund. function extendLock(Fund fund, Timestamp expiry) {}
+  /// Delays unlocking of a locked fund. function extendLock(FundId fundId, Timestamp expiry) {}

-  /// Burns an amount of designated tokens from the account of the recipient. function burnDesignated(Fund fund, Recipient recipient, uint128 amount) {}
+  /// Burns an amount of designated tokens from the account. function burnDesignated(FundId fundId, AccountId accountId, uint128 amount) {}

-  /// Burns all tokens from the account of the recipient. function burnAccount(Fund fund, Recipient recipient) {}
+  /// Burns all tokens from the account. function burnAccount(FundId fundId, AccountId accountId) {}

-  /// Burns all tokens from all accounts in a fund. function burnFund(Fund fund) {}
+  /// Freezes a fund.
+Stops all tokens flows and disallows any operations on the
+  /// fund until it unlocks.
+  function freezeFund(FundId fundId) {}

-  /// Transfers all ERC20 tokens in the recipient's account out of the vault to
+  /// Transfers all ERC20 tokens in the account out of the vault to the account
-  /// the recipient address.
+  /// holder.
-  function withdraw(Fund fund, Recipient recipient) {}
+  function withdraw(FundId fundId, AccountId accountId) {}

-  /// Allows a recipient to withdraw its tokens from a fund directly, bypassing
+  /// Allows an account holder to withdraw its tokens from a fund directly,
-  /// the need to ask the controller of the fund to initiate the withdrawal. function withdrawByRecipient(Controller controller, Fund fund) {}
+  /// bypassing the need to ask the controller of the fund to initiate the
+  /// withdrawal.
+  function withdrawByRecipient(Controller controller, FundId fundId, AccountId accountId) {}
 }
 ```